Guidelines and resources

 You can find all of 2003's legislative measures online.

 SEIU's negotiators met with the DAS labor group.

-To possessive nouns ending in s, add an apostrophe only:
+To possessive singular nouns ending in s, add 's:

 DAS' teams worked hard on the project.

 Be careful not to confuse possessive adjectives, which do not take apostrophes, with contractions, which do:

 PEBB revised its administrative rules.

 It's on the web.